Charulatha0804/pro/README.md

 # pro
-python project
-This repository contains combined python and mysql projects.
+This repository contains python and mysql combined  projects.